 We must take this to heart.
-Our people has done and does do great things.
+Our people has done and still does great things.
 We continuously help better our society.
-We help in numerous external ways, with hospitals, charity and marching for civil rights.
+We help in numerous external ways, with hospitals, charity, and marching for civil rights.
 But are we doing enough for our own private and deep personal sanctity?
-Unfortunately, I don't think we can say that as a nation we are doing enough.
+Unfortunately, I don't think we can say we're doing enough as a nation.

-We should not let our external good deeds excuse us to then ignore our left side, our private personal sanctity.
+We should not let our external good deeds excuse our neglect of the left side, our private, personal sanctity.
 It is important to help the world.
 But that is not the sum total of Judaism.
-Judaism is also about private personal service between oneself and Hashem, such as in the privacy of prayer.
-During the privacy of the Yom Kippur shemoneh esrei, we reveal many private things and bring out the holiness of our Jewish soul.
+Judaism is also about private, personal service between oneself and Hashem, such as that of prayer.
+During the privacy of the Yom Kippur Shemoneh Esrei, we reveal many things and bring out the holiness of our Jewish soul.
 This is the other side of Judaism: the private, inner side that cannot be neglected.

-We cannot say that we contribute to the world, and that this alone justifies our being Jewish.
+We cannot say that we contribute to the world and that this alone justifies our being Jewish.
 This is not enough!
-We must also take care of our inner selves - the deepest parts of our souls.
+We must also take care of our inner selves-the deepest parts of our souls.
 We must commune with our Creator.
 We must discover and enter the holy of holies, like Aharon Hakohen who entered the holy of holies in the Mishkan.
-We must prevent the attack of Amalek, who are our attackers on our deepest level.
+We must prevent the attack of Amalek, our enemy on the deepest level.

-J. Responding to Today's Amalek
+Responding to Today's Amalek

 We see this in Amalek today.
-Our response to the Amalek that confronts us today is to strengthen our inner beings, our prayers and devotions and feelings for Hashem.
+Our response to the Amalek that confronts us today is to strengthen our inner beings, our prayers, devotions, and feelings for Hashem.
 We need to feel our own souls, to feel our soul in the privacy of our own rooms, in the quiet times away from the public.
 We must commune with Him and feel Him taking us into that inner sanctum.
-In times of Amalek opposition, this is what we need to focus on.
+In times of Amalek's ascent, this is what we need to focus on.

-Shem Mishmuel explains that this is the reason the Torah gave us the special mitzva of remembering Amalek.
+The Shem Mishmuel explains that this is the reason the Torah gave us the special mitzva of remembering Amalek.
 We are supposed to speak about Amalek in public.
-Amalek attacks us inside.
-The word Amalek has the same gematriya, numerical value as safek, doubt, 240.
-Amalek is an attack on the Jewish resolve, commitment and trust in God.
-It is a deep, inner attack.
-One could be a great Jew on the outside.
-Amalek can still attack on the inside.
+The word Amalek has the same gematriya as safeik, doubt-240.
+Amalek is a deep, inner attack on the Jewish resolve, commitment, and trust in God.
+One could be a great Jew on the outside and yet be vulnerable to Amalek on the inside.
 It is important to speak about Amalek, to discuss him externally.
-We reveal this problem.
-We reveal the fact that we are not inwardly focused enough, and have not fully developed our inner sanctity.
+In doing so we reveal this problem.
+We reveal the fact that we are not focused enough on our inside, and have not fully developed our inner sanctity.
 When Amalek is ignored, he works well.
 But when we focus on Amalek and bring him towards the outside, we can destroy him.
 This is what Esther did to Haman.
-She revealed his plans, and thus succeeded in destroying him.
-This is what we celebrate on Purim - the destruction of Amalek.
+She revealed his plans and thus succeeded in destroying him.
+This is what we celebrate on Purim-the destruction of Amalek.

 We must pay attention to our inside and thus banish Amalek.
 Torah must be a deep experience.
 Our study of Torah must affect us deeply.
-We must talk about Amalek, put him outside of us and replace him inside of us with the inner holiness of the Jew.
+We must talk about Amalek, put him outside of us, and replace him inside of us with the inner holiness of the Jew.

-K. Developing the Left and Right Sides of Holiness
+Developing the Left and Right Sides of Holiness